Curriculum & Events

 About the Academy

-The mission of the 2019 Buffet Crampon USA Summer Clarinet Academy returns to an in-person format for 2023 in Jacksonville, Florida!
+The Buffet Crampon USA Summer Clarinet Academy returns to an in-person format for 2023 in Jacksonville, Florida!
 The mission of the Academy is to offer an outstanding summer educational clarinet seminar to talented student clarinetists 18-26 years of age.
 The student/teacher ratio will be 4:1.
 The low student teacher ratio will offer a unique opportunity for students to live and work closely with the internationally acclaimed Artist Faculty in a unique and intimate setting.

-Where: University of North Florida in Jacksonville, Florida.
+Where: The University of North Florida, Jacksonville, Florida

 Tuition and Scholarships:

-Academy tuition is $1600, which includes one-on-one lessons with each Artist Faculty member, group master classes with each Artist, Instrument Technology classes with Buffet Crampon USA President/CEO François Kloc, and a visit to Buffet Crampon USA (with opportunity to playtest clarinets), and all meals.
+Academy tuition is $1600, which includes one-on-one lessons with each Artist Faculty member, group master classes with each Artist, Instrument Technology classes with Buffet Crampon USA President/CEO François Kloc, and a visit to Buffet Crampon USA to try clarinets and accessories.
 The Buffet Crampon USA Summer Clarinet Academy does not offer scholarships but does present the Stanley Drucker Award at the conclusion of the Academy.
-The recipient, selected by the Artist Faculty, will be presented a Buffet Crampon Tradition B-flat clarinet, hand-selected by the Artist Faculty members.
+The recipient, selected by the Artist Faculty, will be presented a Buffet Crampon GALA B-flat clarinet, hand-selected by a Buffet Crampon Artist.

 The curriculum includes:

 Daily Private Lessons and Masterclasses: Special emphasis is placed on instruction and review of fundamentals, solo repertoire, orchestral excerpts, chamber music, performance and audition technique, reed making and adjusting, E-flat and bass clarinet performance, as well as instrument maintenance.
 Each student receives one lesson from every member of the Artist Faculty.
 Afternoons are devoted to in-depth masterclasses taught by Artist Faculty members.

 Two levels of participation in The Academy are available: